 Thank God I missed that one Alana.
 I was there for 3 of the nor'easters and was worried I wouldn't make the flight back home.....It does look lovely though when it snows.

 Thank you for visiting!
-Your comments sustain me, as long as they are civil, are on topic, and do not contain profanity, advertising of any kind, links or spam.
+Your comments mean a lot to me, as long as they are civil, are on topic, and do not contain profanity, advertising of any kind, links or spam.
 Any messages not meeting these criteria will immediately be composted, and my flowers will enjoy their contents.